 Reinhardt Public Safety welcomes students, employees, and visitors to our Waleska campus.
 Our goal is to serve the Reinhardt motoring community with courtesy, fairness, and consistency.
 We strive to protect the parking privileges of permit holders and believe the community will be best served if all users of campus parking will follow the regulations and guidelines outlined here.
 We encourage your comments, questions, and suggestions in keeping with our commitment to maintaining a safe and secure educational environment.

-These regulations apply to all persons operating motor vehicles at Reinhardt University and become part of the terms and conditions accepted by all persons permitted to operate motor vehicles on campus.
+These regulations apply to all persons operating motor vehicles at Reinhardt University (RU) and become part of the terms and conditions accepted by all persons permitted to operate motor vehicles on campus.
 Students, faculty and staff shall not operate or park any motor vehicle on campus unless qualified to do so under applicable State law and RU regulations.
 For the purpose of these regulations, a “motor vehicle” is a conveyance with two or more wheels propelled by an electric or fuel-burning motor.

 In order to facilitate a safe and orderly flow of traffic on campus, Reinhardt University adopts in full all the statutes and provisions of OCGA, Title 40, Article 10, regarding “Stopping, Standing and Parking.”
-When appropriate, curbs may be painted yellow to designate restricted parking as set forth by Georgia law; however, the lack of yellow curbing or restricted parking signs is not a defense for those charged with violations of State or campus parking regulations.
+When appropriate, curbs may be painted yellow or red to designate restricted parking as set forth by Georgia law; however, the lack of painted curbing or restricted parking signs is not a defense for those charged with violations of State or campus parking regulations.
 Parking or driving is not permitted on the grass, on sidewalks, in driveways or any other area not designated for parking or driving.

-Parking on the Reinhardt Waleska Campus is either designated for visitors or requires the display of a valid permit.
-The responsibility for finding a legal space rests with the motor vehicle operator.
+Parking on the Reinhardt Waleska campus is either designated for visitors or requires the display of a valid permit.
+The responsibility for finding a legal parking space rests with the motor vehicle operator.
 Inability to locate a convenient parking space is not a valid reason for violating parking rules and regulations.
 Please refer to the campus parking map for exact locations of specific parking permit designations.